-After writing about Champoeg, a wonderful little gem we found in Northern Oregon, it was recommended by one of my readers to visit Silver Falls State Park.
-So of course we made a point of checking it out.
+After writing about Champoeg, a wonderful little gem in Northern Oregon, it was recommended by one of my readers to visit Silver Falls State Park.
+So, of course, we made a point of checking it out.
 And I am so glad we did.

-At 9,000 acres, Silver Falls is Oregon’s largest State Park.
-With it’s 10 waterfalls, an abundance of trees, meadows, creeks, swimming areas, playgrounds, and more than 25 miles of trails, this beautiful park has it all!
+At 9,000 acres, Silver Falls is Oregon’s largest State Park, and definitely has it all!

-This handsome young buck wasn’t the least bit concerned that we were approaching him with two kids on bikes, and a black lab in tow.
-He gracefully sauntered into some bushes across the road, only after stopping for a quick snack of vegetation.
+The handsome young buck in the above image wasn’t the least bit concerned about our whereabouts.
+We approached him with two kids on bikes and a black lab in tow.
+He watched us for a moment and then gracefully sauntered into some bushes across the road, after stopping for a quick snack of vegetation along the way.

-We did have a few minor complaints, however.
-The first one being that dogs aren’t allowed in the canyon (where all the waterfalls are).
-I understand it, I really do – but it was still a bit disappointing that we couldn’t bring our trusted companion along with us while hiking.
+Please be aware that dogs aren’t allowed in the canyon (where all the waterfalls are).
+I totally understand it, however, it was still a bit disappointing that we couldn’t bring our trusted companion along with us while hiking.

-Also please be aware that much of the 25 miles of trails in Silver Falls State Park are for walking only, even though they claim to be ‘multi-use’.
-So the kids were a little disappointed their bikes weren’t allowed on many of the trails.
+Also, much of the 25 miles of trails in Silver Falls State Park are for walking only, even though they claim to be ‘multi-use’.
+Our kids were a little disappointed their bikes weren’t allowed on many of the trails.

 Have you ever wanted to get behind a waterfall?

 Hike the Trail of Ten Falls and check out the famous South Falls to see what a 177-foot curtain of water looks like from behind.
-This nationally recognized hiking trail weaves through a dense forested landscape, passes a series of breathtaking waterfalls along a rocky canyon, and descends to a winding creek at the forest floor.
-To fully complete, it is a 7.2 mile loop of moderate hiking with an overall elevation change of 800 feet.
+This nationally recognized hiking trail weaves through a densely forested landscape, passes a series of breathtaking waterfalls along a rocky canyon, and descends to a winding creek at the forest floor.
+To fully complete, expect a 7.2-mile loop of moderate hiking with an overall elevation change of 800 feet.
 However, there are several connecting trails with separate access points which make for shorter routes.

 Getting To Silver Falls State Park